Chace-Berry/Alterion/documentation/architecture.md

 <div align="center">
 # ⚠️ **Note:** The features and architecture described below are future plans for Alterion and may not be fully implemented yet.

-# ⚠️ **Note:** The features and architecture described below are future plans for Alterion and may not be fully implemented yet.

 # 🏗️ Alterion Technical Architecture

 This document provides a technical overview of Alterion's internal design, system structure, and key architectural decisions.
 It is intended for contributors, advanced users, and those interested in the language's implementation.